bartbutenaers/node-red-contrib-ui-svg/README.md

 # node-red-contrib-ui-svg
 A Node-RED widget node to show interactive SVG (vector graphics) in the dashboard

 Special thanks to [Stephen McLaughlin](https://github.com/Steve-Mcl), my partner in crime for this node!

-And also lots of credits to Joseph Liard, the author of [DrawSvg](http://www.drawsvg.org/home-en.html#contact) for all his assistance!
+And also lots of credits to Joseph Liard, the author of [DrawSvg](http://www.drawsvg.org/home-en.html#contact) for his assistance!

 ## Install
 Run the following npm command in your Node-RED user directory (typically ~/.node-red):